elixirschool/elixirschool/_posts/2018-03-18-phoenix-live-view.md

 end
 ```

 *Note: The [`~L`](https://github.com/phoenixframework/phoenix_live_view/blob/master/lib/phoenix_live_view.ex#L159) sigil represents Live EEx.
-This is the built-in Live View template.
+This is the built-in LiveView template.
 Unlike `.eex` templates, LEEx templates are capable of tracking and rendering only necessary changes.
 So, if the value of `@deploy_step` changes, our template will re-render only that portion of the page.*

 Let's give our user a way to kick off the "deploy to GitHub" process and see the page update as each deploy step is enacted.

-Live View supports DOM element bindings to give us the ability to respond to client-side events.
+LiveView supports DOM element bindings to give us the ability to respond to client-side events.
 We'll create a "deploy to GitHub" button and we'll listen for the click of that button with the phx-click event binding.

 ```elixir
 def render(assigns) do